basnijholt/nijho.lt/content/post/truenas-remote-backups/index.md

 - **Network**: Ensure your internet connection can handle the data transfer
 - **Initial Seeding**: For large datasets, consider initial seeding in person
-- **Encryption**: Use encryption when for the replicated datasets and VPN access for added security
+- **Encryption**: Use encryption for the replicated datasets and VPN access for added security
 - **Testing**: Thoroughly test the setup before relying on it for critical backups
 - **Trust**: Choose your backup partner wisely - the other person will have access to the TrueNAS VM but not its data (if encrypted)
 - **VM Maintenance**: Regularly update and maintain the VM's operating system